vippsas/vipps-ecom-api/vipps-ecom-api.md

 **Please note:** The Merchant Serial Number (MSN) is a unique id for the sale unit.
 This is a required parameter if you are a Vipps partner making API requests on behalf of a merchant.
 The partner must use the _merchant's_ MSN, not the partner's MSN.
-This parameter is optional, and recommended, for regular Vipps merchants making API calls for themselves.
+This parameter is also recommended for regular Vipps merchants making API calls for themselves.

 ## Idempotency